Pandinosaurus/mstrimas.github.io/_posts/2016-05-19-ilp-field-guide.md

 <img src="/figures//ilp-field-guide_clpapi-results-1.png" title="plot of chunk clpapi-results" alt="plot of chunk clpapi-results" style="display: block; margin: auto;" />

 Since Clp solves the relaxation, with continuous decision variables, we see that fractional protection is allowed here.
+The solution does appear structurally similar to the proper ILP solution though.
 Also, note that the gap to optimality is negative, indicating the solution is better than optimal.
 This occurs because the relaxed solution has fewer constraints and therefore can find a better solution than the proper ILP.
 This isn't what we're looking for, so I won't consider Clp any further in this post.

 ## GLPK